Tests and treatments

 What is it?

 Iron deficiency regularly occurs in heart failure patients, but the symptoms tend to be vague and non-specific.
-Since iron deficiency is associated with lower quality of life, reduced exercise capacity and more frequent hospital admissions, we screen systematically for iron deficiency.
+As iron deficiency is associated with lower quality of life, reduced exertion capacity and more frequent hospital admissions, we screen systematically for iron deficiency.
 Through iron therapy, we hope to positively impact your exercise capacity and quality of life.

 Preparation